frslabs/docus-ios/README.md

 ## Features

--  Auto capture of documents
+-  Auto capture of documents - The SDK will detect document edges and automatically capture the document image.
--  Scan any kind of document in seconds
+-  Auto-crop scanned documents - The SDK automatically crops the image once the edges are detected.
+The SDK also allows the user to manually crop if needed.
--  Scan multi-page documents
+-  Scan any document - The SDK will allow the user to scan any document placed within the bounding box of the scanner.
--  Auto-crop scanned documents
+-  Scan multi-page documents - The user can scan multiple pages and the SDK will automatically collate the images into a folder in application document directory.

 ## Prerequisites